milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Technologies includes more information about:
 How Google uses cookies
 Technologies used for Advertising
-How Google uses pattern recognition to recognize things like faces in photos How Google uses information from sites or apps that use our services Change language:
+How Google uses information from sites or apps that use our services Change language:
 Afrikaans